artcom/webapp-display/README.md

 ### Multi Window

-When using multiple windows each window should get an `deviceSuffix`.
+When using multiple windows each window should get a `deviceSuffix`.
 This suffix will be appended to the device name from the bootstrap server using `-` as a separator.
-This result in a unique `device` and `deviceTopic` for each window (e.g. `bootstrapUrl="http://example.com/device-P1"` and `deviceSuffix="Left"` result in `device="device-P1-Left"` and `deviceTopic="devices/device-P1-Left"`).
+This results in a unique `device` and `deviceTopic` for each window (e.g. `bootstrapUrl="http://example.com/device-P1"` and `deviceSuffix="Left"` result in `device="device-P1-Left"` and `deviceTopic="devices/device-P1-Left"`).

 - Make a copy of `config.json.multiWindowTemplate` and rename it to `config.json`
 - it contains these options
   - `bootstrapUrl`
-  - `windows` it contains all `single window` options plus:
+  - `windows` it contains all options of `single window` plus:
-    - `deviceSuffix` optional, default: null
+    - `deviceSuffix` optional, default: `null`

 ## Usage

 - Start the application: `npm run dev`
 - Start the application in fullscreen: `npm start`

-### Clear the cache of window
+### Clear the cache of a window via MQTT

-The application listens to the mqtt topic `devices/<device>/doClearCache` which triggers the cache clearing.
+The MQTT client of each window listens for the mqtt topic `devices/<device>/doClearCache`, which triggers the clearing of the cache of that window.
-The respective broker is obtained by the bootstrap data.

 ## Build